Ircam-RnD/xmm-soundworks-template/README.md

 #### installation

+If you don't already have Node.js installed, install the LTS version (>= 6.9.1).
 Download or clone this repository.
 From the terminal, `cd` into this folder, then type `npm install`.
-Once all the dependencies installed, type `npm run watch`.
+Once all the dependencies are installed, type `npm run watch`.

 #### about